bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 - `size` {String}: A key in the `theme_settings` object.
 - `defaultImage` {String}: Optional default image URL to use if the `stencilImage` is undefined.

-You can then specify what sizes you want as named arguments on the helper.
+You can specify what sizes you want as named arguments on the helper.

 #### Examples